Baltic birch is considered to be hardwood because it’s entirely made of birch plies and layers (that are hardwood and not softwood).

 |Grades:||A, B, BB, CP, C|

-The grades appears usually in the form of two outer faces of the plywood (in the format of front/back).
+The grades usually appear in the form of two outer faces of the plywood (in the format of front/back).

 As the name implies, the trees originate around the Baltic Sea and the northeastern section of Europe.